LIS 533: Database Design for Information Management

 A combination of lectures, in-class discussions and exercises, hands-on labs, group work, and computer demonstrations will be used throughout this course.

 Connolly, T.M. & Begg, C.E.
-(2014).
+(2015).
 Database Systems: A Practical Approach to Design, Implementation and Management.
-Addison-Wesley Publishing Company, 6th edition.
+Pearson, Global Edition.
 (Older editions are also okay.)

 The term project is designed to give you an opportunity to apply database theory as well as design methodology and techniques to a real world situation.
 You will create a database application for an organization (e.g. a library, a movie rental company, a law firm, a driving school, or a company that specializes in IT training).
 You will research how such an organization typically operates, and identify the part of the organization for which you are going to create a database application.
 You will then design and create this database application.

 These assignments provide you with opportunities to practice individual methods and techniques of database design and implementation.